Top Way to Password Protect PDF on Mac

 Step 4.
 Batch Password Protect PDF Files

 You can also protect multiple files simultaneously.
-To do so, click on the "Protection" button.
-After that, you can now click on "Batch Process".
+To do so, click on the "Tool" button in the left side.
+After that, you can now click on "Batch Encryprt".
 Next you need to provide open password under "Document Open" option.
 Enter an open password and then confirm the password.
+Click on "+" to add PDF files that need to protect.

-From there, move to "Permission" under that mark on "Restrict editing and printing of documents".
+Then move to "Permission" under that mark on restrict editing and printing of documents.
 Below it, enter permission password and confirm it again.
 Under Printing allowed, mark on "None".
 For changes allowed you can specify what can be changed or mark on "None" if you do not want any changes to be made.
 Also, ensure that you uncheck on "Enable copying of texts, images and other content" option.
-You can then click on "Next".
+You can then click on "Apply" to finish batch password protect PDF Mac.

-- How to Fix Black Screen after macOS 10.14 Update
+- How to Fix Bluetooth Not Available on macOS 10.14

 - How to Unlock PDF On Mac (Including macOS 10.14)